Awareness Week 2013

-All in all we reached 24 million readers, 338,000 radio listeners, 2.5 million TV viewers and saw our web traffic tripled with two million visitors clicking on to our site.
+All in all we reached 4.7 million readers, 14.1 million radio listeners, 5.1 million TV viewers and a digital audience of more than 15 million people.

-And of course we were delighted to see so many of you support Awareness Week by holding Bake It For Bone Cancer events and spreading the word among your family and friends.
+And of course we were delighted to see so many of you get behind Awareness Week by holding Bake It For Bone Cancer events and spreading the word among your family and friends.

 We want to say a huge thank you to everyone who got behind our Bone Cancer Awareness Week in 2013.
 It was our most successful Awareness Week to date and we couldn’t have done it without you.